dart-lang/site-www/src/dart-2.0.md

 In Dart 2.0, _types_ are mandatory,
 but type _annotations_ are still optional.
-Wherever the type annotation is absent, tools infer the type.
+When a type annotation is absent, tools infer the type.
 With both static and runtime type checks,
 Dart 2.0 has a sound type system.
 This type system enables better tooling, as well as